orbeon/orbeon-forms-doc/FAQ-~-Orbeon-Form-Builder-and-Orbeon-Form-Runner.md

 Our testing using real forms used by customers in production show that Orbeon Forms can sustain, on a laptop-grade 2013 4-core i7 CPU, 400 concurrent active users filling out a field every 10 seconds, or 40 requests per second.

-This means that if you have a forms with 75 fields filled by users on average, with 1/3 load during a given day, Orbeon Forms can support 40\*3600\*24/3/75 ~= 15,000 forms submissions per day, per processor.
+This means that if you have a forms with 75 fields filled by users on average, with 1/3 load during a given day, Orbeon Forms can support 40\*3600\*24/3/75 ~= 15,000 form submissions per day, per processor.

 A recent server-grade Xeon CPU with 6 or even 8 cores instead of 4 will yield proportionally better results.